GlideIdentity/glide-magical-auth-quickstart-react/README.md

 → Already handled!
 Default is T-Mobile USA

 **"Cannot connect to server"**
-→ Make sure backend is running (should start automatically with `npm run dev`)
+→ Make sure backend is running on port 3001 (starts automatically with `npm run dev`)

-**"Go not found"**
+**"Go/Java/Gradle not found"**
-→ The Go backend is optional.
-You can use `npm run dev:node` for Node.js backend instead

-**"Module download failed"**
-→ Run `go mod download` in the project directory (this is done automatically by npm scripts)
+→ Choose a different backend:
+  - No Go?
+Use `npm run dev:node`
+  - No Java/Gradle?
+Use `npm run dev:node` or `npm run dev`
+  - No special requirements?
+Use `npm run dev:node`

 ## 🚀 What's Next?